whats2000/NSYSUCourseAPI/README.md

 This repository has been moved to a new location:
 **[https://github.com/NSYSU-OpenDev/NSYSUCourseAPI](https://github.com/NSYSU-OpenDev/NSYSUCourseAPI)**

-## API Documentation
+## API Migration Guide

-The API documentation has also been relocated:
+The API endpoint has also been relocated:
 - Old URL: [https://whats2000.github.io/NSYSUCourseAPI/](https://whats2000.github.io/NSYSUCourseAPI/)
 - New URL: [https://nsysu-opendev.github.io/NSYSUCourseAPI/](https://nsysu-opendev.github.io/NSYSUCourseAPI/)

-Please update your bookmarks and references accordingly.
+Please update your code and references accordingly.

 ## Repository Status